A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Validated Solutions to Inhomogeneous Linear BVPs

-For the linear test problems presented in the following section, it will be useful to replace the Newton-Kantorovich theorem with a simpler and more explicit a posteriori error bound.
+For linear BVPs it is useful replace the Newton-Kantorovich theorem with a simpler and more explicit a posteriori error bound.
 Suppose we have proven $\|I-FH\|\leq\alpha <1$ so that $F$ is invertible.
-Let $v$ be the exact solution of $F[v]=(r,w)$ and suppose we are given an approximate solution $\tilde v$.
+Let $v$ be the exact solution of $F[v]=(r,w)$ and suppose we are given an approximate solution $\tilde v\in Y_1$.
 Then by (\ref{F_inv_bound}),